 Shortcodes are one amazing feature of WordPress.
 With shortcodes, you can easily and quickly add anything to the visual editor of post and page.
 For those who don’t know, a shortcode is something that looks like this – [shortcode starts]My text here[/shortcode ends].
 It works as programmed by the developer, to do a specific task such as adding a contact form, table, buttons and more.
 While shortcodes work great, and can be used in visual editor, if you add the same shortcode to the text widget then it won’t.
 That’s because shortcodes in text widgets is not enabled, by default, in WordPress.
-But don’t worry, there’s an easy way to enable shortcodes in widget area.
+But don’t worry, there’s an easy way to enable shortcodes in widget area in WordPress.

 The text widget runs trough a filter called ‘widget_text’ which means you just need to enable it.
 Simply enter the below code in your functions.php file.